cryptocopycats/mooncats/pixelart/README.md

 PIXELS
 ```

-And let's use the genesis white color scheme - super rare only 48 exist in the official MoonCatRescue blockchain contract ;-):
+And let's use the genesis white color scheme - super rare only 48 exist in the official MoonCatRescue blockchain contract state storage ;-):

 ``` ruby
 colors = [